bitcointxoko/design/04-ebanner.md

 ### Requirements
 - a png image
-- unless using templates, will have to be made on a regular basis.
+- unless using templates, will have to be remade on a regular basis.